Fatimid Caliphate: Religious communities

 Fatimid society was highly pluralistic.
 Isma'ili Shi'ism was the religion of the state and the caliph's court, but most of the population followed different religions or denominations.
 Most of the Muslim population remained Sunni, and a large part of the population remained Christian.
 Jews were a smaller minority.
 As in other Islamic societies of the time, non-Muslims were classified as dhimmis, a term which implied both certain restrictions and certain liberties, though the practical circumstances of this status varied from context to context.
+As elsewhere in the historic Muslim world, they were required to pay the jizya tax.
 Scholars generally agree that, on the whole, Fatimid rule was highly tolerant and inclusive towards different religious communities.

 Unlike western European governments of the era, advancement in Fatimid state offices was more meritocratic than hereditary.
 Members of other branches of Islam, like the Sunnis, were just as likely to be appointed to government posts as Shiites.
 Tolerance was extended to non-Muslims, such as Christians and Jews, who occupied high levels in government based on ability, and this policy of tolerance ensured the flow of money from non-Muslims in order to finance the Caliphs' large army of Mamluks brought in from Circassia by Genoese merchants.

-There were exceptions to this general attitude of tolerance, however, most notably by Al-Hakim, though this has been highly debated, with Al-Hakim's reputation among medieval Muslim historians conflated with his role in the Druze faith.
+There were exceptions to this general attitude of tolerance, however, most notably by al-Hakim, though this has been highly debated, with Al-Hakim's reputation among medieval Muslim historians conflated with his role in the Druze faith.
 Christians in general and Copts in particular were persecuted by Al-Hakim; the persecution of the Christians included closing and demolishing churches and forced conversion to Islam.
 With the succession of Caliph al-Zahir, the Druze faced a mass persecution, which included large massacres against the Druze in Antioch, Aleppo, and other cities.